 Aberdeen Amateur Athletic Club is led by a constitutionally-defined board of trustees, consisting of volunteers elected at the annual general meeting in the autumn of each year.

 Mark Davidson joined AAAC in 1978 after participating in the Aberdeen Primary Schools Sports competition.
 Mark was an integral part of the boys’ team, setting club and Scottish records, earning a national vest as part of the Scottish Schools team, and achieving national rankings.
 Ultimately, Mark earned a trip to the 1990 Commonwealth Games, returning home with a silver medal.
 Mark has continued his long association with the club, taking up team manager roles, as his own children joined, as well as coaching and officiating.
-Mark is now in his fourth term as club president.

 James Joy began competing for AAAC at the age of 9 and continues to represent the club in middle distance events.
 James’ various achievements as a junior athlete include medals at Scottish Schools, Scottish Universities, and Scottish National Championships as well as Scottish representation at the Schools Track and Field International.
 James has held various leadership roles within the club since 2007, including his current roles on the committee and as cross country team manager.
 James also coaches young club athletes across all disciplines, introducing them to competitive athletics and preparing them for participation into adulthood.

-Pathways Development Officer
+Community Development Officer